sandipan898/gauss-binomial-prob-distributions/README.md

 #### Uploaded to [Python Package Index (PiPy) repository](https://pypi.org/project/gauss-binomial-prob-distributions/)

 ### Summary of the package
-Package to implement functionalities of Gauss and Binomial probability distributions.
+Package to implement functionalities and visualization of Gauss and Binomial probability distributions.

 ##### It has the following functionalities:
 1. Read data file,